Chocolate Machines & Production Lines

 Chocolate Coating Machines

-Industrial chocolate production follows a defined sequence of thermal and mechanical operations.
-Each stage has a specific purpose, requires specific equipment, and produces a specific failure mode if the equipment is wrong or incorrectly configured.
-Understanding the sequence helps manufacturers select the right machines and specify them correctly.
+Industrial chocolate production follows a defined sequence.
+Each stage has a specific purpose, requires specific equipment, and produces a specific failure mode if incorrectly configured.
+Use this section to identify which stage you are configuring and which machine it requires.

 1. Fat and Chocolate Melting